O = require 'omicron'

 will be evaluated during a transition to determine whether an owner’s currency

-will be admitted into or released from the State
+will be admitted into or released from the State to which the guard is

 applied.